On the Peril of (Even a Little) Nonstationarity in Satisficing Regret Minimization: A Fano-Based Framework for Nonstationary Bandit Problems

 Combining~\eqref{eq:mutualdecomposition} with~\eqref{eq:fano} yields

-In stationary bandits, a standard route to regret lower bounds is to \emph{reduce small regret to accurate identification} of the underlying instance.
-Concretely, one constructs an instance family \(\{P_\nu\}_{\nu\in\mathcal V}\) satisfying a \emph{separation condition} at level \(\Delta\) (see, e.g., \citealt[Prop.~3.2]{shufaro2024bits} or the more general formulation in \citealt[Eq.~(10)]{chen2024assouad}), which enables the construction of an estimator \(\widehat \nu(Z)\) from the transcript \(Z\) such that
+In stationary bandits, a standard route to regret lower bounds is to \emph{reduce small regret to accurate identification} of the underlying instance $\nu$.
+Specifically, one constructs an instance family \(\{P_\nu\}_{\nu\in\mathcal V}\) satisfying a \emph{separation condition} (among different arms' mean rewards) at level \(\Delta\) (see, e.g., \citealt[Eq.~(10)]{chen2024assouad}), which enables the construction of an estimator \(\widehat \nu(Z)\) from the transcript \(Z\) such that

 where \(\Reg_T\) denotes the regret of interest.
-By Markov's inequality and~\eqref{eq:fano-bandit}, the Bayesian regret under the uniform prior satisfies
+By Markov's inequality and~\eqref{eq:fano-bandit}, the regret under the uniform prior satisfies

 and one then optimizes over the choice of \(\{P_\nu\}_{\nu\in\mathcal V}\) to establish the lower bound.